playframework/playframework/documentation/manual/releases/release24/migration24/GlobalSettings.md

 * `GlobalSettings.onError`: Create a class that inherits from [`HttpErrorHandler`](api/java/play/http/HttpErrorHandler.html), and move the implementation of your `GlobalSettings.onError` inside the `HttpErrorHandler.onServerError` method.
 Read [[Error Handling|JavaErrorHandling]] for more information.

-* `GlobalSettings.onRequest`: Create a class that inherits from [`DefaultHttpRequestHandler`](api/java/play/http/DefaultHttpRequestHandler.html), and move the implementation of your `GlobalSettings.onRequest` method inside the `DefaultHttpRequestHandler.createAction` method.
-Read [[Request Handlers|JavaActionCreator]] for more information.
+* `GlobalSettings.onRequest`: In Play 2.4.x, you can create a class that inherits from [`DefaultHttpRequestHandler`](api/java/play/http/DefaultHttpRequestHandler.html), and move the implementation of your `GlobalSettings.onRequest` method inside the `DefaultHttpRequestHandler.createAction` method.
+In Play 2.5.x or above, the `createAction` method was moved to the `ActionCreater`.
+Read [[Action Creators|JavaActionCreator#Action-creators]] for more information.

-* `GlobalSettings.onRouteRequest`: There is no simple migration for this method when using the Java API.
-If you need this, you will have to keep your Global class around for a little longer.
+* `GlobalSettings.onRouteRequest`: In Play 2.4.x, there is no simple migration for this method so you will have to keep your `GlobalSettings` class around for a little longer.
+In Play 2.5.x or above, you can create a [[Request Handlers|JavaActionCreator#HTTP-request-handlers]] and move the implementation of your `GlobalSettings.onRouteRequest` method inside the `DefaultHttpRequestHandler.handlerForRequest` method.
+If you are still on 2.4.x, you may also choose to implement the [[Scala HttpRequestHandler API|ScalaHttpRequestHandlers]].

 * `GlobalSettings.onHandlerNotFound`: Create a class that inherits from [`HttpErrorHandler`](api/java/play/http/HttpErrorHandler.html), and provide an implementation for `HttpErrorHandler.onClientError`.
 Read [[Error Handling|JavaErrorHandling]] for more information.
 Note that `HttpErrorHandler.onClientError` takes a `statusCode` in argument, hence your implementation should boil down to: